Inspect previous app states using IntelliTrace step-back in Visual Studio (Visual Studio Enterprise)

 IntelliTrace in events only mode does allow you to activate historical debugging on debugger steps and breakpoints.
 However, IntelliTrace only captures data in the Locals and Autos windows if the windows are open, and it only captures data that is expanded and in view.
-In events only mode, you often do not have a complete view of the variables and complex objects.
-Additionally, expression evaluation and viewing data in the Watch window is not supported.
+In events only mode, you often don't have a complete view of the variables and complex objects.
+Additionally, expression evaluation and viewing data in the Watch window isn't supported.

 What is the performance impact of this feature?

-If you are using IntelliTrace events and snapshots mode on versions of Windows older than Windows 10 Fall Creators Update (RS3), and if the debug platform target of the application is set to x86, IntelliTrace does not take snapshots.
+If you're using IntelliTrace events and snapshots mode on versions of Windows older than Windows 10 Fall Creators Update (RS3), and if the debug platform target of the application is set to x86, IntelliTrace doesn't take snapshots.

 - Install or upgrade to Windows 11 or Windows 10 Fall Creators Update (RS3).

 Install the VC++ 2015.3 v140 toolset for desktop (x86, x64) component from the Visual Studio installer.

 editbintool to set the